DBX — Dropbox, Inc.

 1. Key Financial Results and Metrics

-- Revenue: Q4 revenue was $636 million, a decline of 110 basis points year-over-year.
-Excluding the impact of FormSwift, revenue was flat year-over-year.
+- Revenue: Q4 revenue was $636 million, slightly down 110 basis points year-over-year.
+Excluding the impact of FormSwift, revenue was flat.

-- Paying Users: The company ended the quarter with 18.08 million paying users, a sequential increase of approximately 10,000 users.
+- Paying Users: 18.08 million, a sequential increase of approximately 10,000 users, driven by momentum in the Simple plan.

-- Gross Margin: 80.8%, down 230 basis points year-over-year due to increased costs related to hardware and infrastructure.
+- Gross Margin: 80.8%, down 230 basis points year-over-year due to higher depreciation and infrastructure costs.

 - Operating Margin: 38.2%, exceeding guidance of 37% and up 130 basis points year-over-year.